House Ailurus

 Known Missing

-• The leaders of factions/Minor Houses within the Missing House - fragmented memories of The Castaways indicate that regardless of whether they were independent Houses, there were two other important leaders who commanded considerable loyalty.
-One is believed to have been a sailor and another a gardener.
+• The leaders of factions within the Missing House - fragmented memories of The Castaways indicate that regardless of whether they were independent Houses, there were two other important leaders who commanded considerable loyalty.
+Dame Flubb is believed to have been a Bodyguard for one of them.

 • Members of the Raptor Squad - Raptor Captain Dazzlinkat remembers having Tome Knights under her command, and can be seen in security footage giving invisible people orders in a paramilitary fashion.
 There are also numerous security reports and records of training schedules.

-• Defenders of the Realm - at least four, possibly five, Defenders have disappeared, although Regent Dame EGryph, DoR, remembers visiting and encouraging them.
-Some were likely members of the Missing House, and some were either Sauropodans or Avisians, if one looks to records of places the Regent visited in The 50K Offensive.
-At least two of the Missing House members and one of the Sauropodans also participated in The Battle of the Book.
+• Defenders of the Realm - at least four, possibly five, Defenders have disappeared, although Dreoilin EGryph, DoR, remembers visiting and encouraging them.
+Some were likely members of the Missing House, and some were either Sauropodans or Avisans, if one looks to records of places she visited in The 50K Offensive.
+At least two of The Missing House members and one of the Sauropodans also participated in The Battle of the Book.
 Analysis indicates these likely overlap with other Missing.

 • Chiropterans - at least two Chiropterans have vanished, both of whom had some authority within the House, although what they did remains unclear.